-Students should view these and other student policies and procedures in their entirety on our website at www.cravencc.edu/about/policies.
+Students should view these and other student policies and procedures in their entirety on the Craven CC website.

 Associate Degrees

 Craven Community College is authorized by the Southern Association of Colleges and Schools Commission on Colleges, (SACSCOC) to award seven degrees - the Associate in Arts (AA), the Associate in Science (AS), the Associate in Engineering (AE), the Associate in Fine Arts in Visual Arts and Associate in Fine Arts in Music (AFA), the Associate in General Education (AGE), and the Associate in Applied Science (AAS).